YasirSiddiqui11/brain-tumor-mri-segmentation/README.md

 ## About the Project

-Brain tumors are among the most life-threatening medical conditions, where early and accurate detection directly impacts patient survival.
-Manual analysis of MRI scans is time-consuming and highly dependent on specialist expertise.
-This project addresses that challenge by building an AI-powered segmentation pipeline that automatically detects and localizes tumor regions from MRI scans.
+Brain tumors represent one of the most lethal forms of cancer and the benefit of early detection cannot be overstated.
+Manual analysis of MRI is time-consuming and reliant on specialist skill.
+This project solves that problem by creating an AI segmentation pipeline which automatically identifies and localizes tumor areas from MRI scans.

-Using a U-Net deep learning architecture, the model was trained and evaluated on two publicly available datasets — Figshare and BraTS 2020.
-The same model architecture was applied to both datasets, with only the input channels differing.
-The significant performance gap between the two reveals how much the quality and richness of imaging data influences model outcomes.
-Beyond just classification, this project performs pixel-level segmentation — identifying exactly where in the scan the tumor is located, which is far more clinically useful than a simple yes/no prediction.
+The model was trained on the U-Net deep learning architecture and tested on two publicly available datasets, Figshare and BraTS 2020.
+We used the same model architecture for both datasets with a variation in input channels.
+This huge performance difference shows how much the quantity and quality of imaging data affects model output.
+This project does pixelwise, rather than blurry classification, it tells you exactly where in the scan the tumor is, which is much more useful from a clinical perspective than just a yes/no answer.

 ---